Eve-ning/website-jekyll/_posts/2020-03-04-users-first-you-second.markdown

 Adding $things$ is good, but too much $things$ is bad.

-Sounds contradictory but sometimes it's better to not have all the $things$s
+Sounds contradictory but sometimes it's better to not have all the $things$

 Here are some reasons: